The Giant Accreting Protoplanet Survey (GAPlanetS) -- Results from a Six Year Campaign to Image Accreting Protoplanets: Post-processing

 We note that several of the choices outlined above may have substantial influence on the ``answer" for the optimal cut, most notably the choice of KLIP parameters and the aggressiveness of the highpass filter applied before PSF subtraction.
-We also note that our by eye choice of the ``optimal" cut is somewhat subjective, as there are several competing concerns.
+We also note that our by-eye choice of the ``optimal" cut is somewhat subjective, as there are several competing concerns.

 First, the cut with the lowest contrast varies radially.
 The most common pattern (11 datasets) appears to be a crossing of curves near the AO control radius, perhaps due to a shift in the dominant noise source at this boundary.
-We choose to minimize the contrast curve in the inner regions of the target TD disk systems where possible, where, notably: (a) accreting protoplanets are most likely to reside \citep{Close2020}, and (b) moderate improvements in contrast are likely to yield pronounced differences in detectability.
+We choose to minimize the contrast curve in the inner regions, where, notably: (a) accreting protoplanets are most likely to reside \citep{Close2020}, and (b) moderate improvements in contrast are likely to yield pronounced differences in detectability.
 In cases where the lowest curve was only marginally lower than others inside the control radius, but was substantially higher outside the control radius, we selected a curve that balanced these two regions.

-We computed contrast curves for each cut following the procedure detailed above for 5, 10, 20, and 50 KL mode KLIP reductions.
-In most cases, the optimal contrasts agreed across them, however in some cases, we were forced to balance variations among KL modes in selecting the optimum.
+We computed contrast curves for each of the 11 cuts under 5, 10, 20, and 50 KL mode PSF subtractions.
+In most cases, the optimal contrasts agreed across KL modes; however, in some cases, we were forced to balance variations among them in selecting the optimum.

-Lastly, from a practical standpoint, the KLIP algorithm is computationally intensive, and removing some subset of images from the analysis can lead to substantial improvements in processing time.
+From a practical standpoint, the KLIP algorithm is computationally intensive, and removing some subset of images from the analysis can lead to substantial improvements in processing time.
 Since we apply a grid search algorithm to optimize \texttt{pyKLIP} parameters (see Section \ref{sec:optimize}), culling the datasets was important in making processing and optimization more tractable.
 For this reason, in cases where contrasts were equivalent among data quality cuts, we chose the most aggressive cut.

 The final adopted values for data quality cuts for each dataset are given in Table \ref{tab:optsumm}.
-Figure \ref{fig:cutsfig} shows a representative sample of common patterns seen in contrast curves comparing the eleven data quality cuts for each dataset.
+Figure \ref{fig:cutsfig} shows a representative sample of common patterns seen in these data.